The working capital cycle for most companies involves several key steps:

 Negative working capital cycle may signal financial distress or overreliance on short-term financing.

-Working capital cycle in financial modeling
+Working capital cycle in financial modelling

 How to reduce the working capital cycle?

-To reduce the working capital cycle, optimize inventory management by implementing just-in-time inventory systems and negotiating favourable payment terms with suppliers.
+To reduce the working capital cycle, optimise inventory management by implementing just-in-time inventory systems and negotiating favourable payment terms with suppliers.
 Accelerate receivables collection by offering discounts for early payments and enforcing stricter credit policies.
 Additionally, extend payables without affecting vendor relationships and consider alternative financing options like invoice financing.
 Streamlining operational processes and improving efficiency across departments can also shorten the working capital cycle, ultimately enhancing cash flow and liquidity for sustained business growth.

 Why working capital cycle is important?